rvbsanjose/CALsera/README.md

 ## What does CALsera do?
 > CALsera is a way to track your weekly schedule, showing what potential schedule conflicts you would have if you enrolled in Coursera courses.

+## Has it been deployed
+> Yes.
+You can test CALsera online at https://rvbsanjose.github.io/CALsera.
+Remember, this is only a test project and not meant to be full fledge production product.

 ## Is there a sprint board?
 Yes.
 You can find the ongoing sprint board at https://github.com/rvbsanjose/CALsera/projects/1.
 It is meant to mimick a Jira board of tickets (Github issues) moving from left to right, TODO -> In Progress -> Ready for Code Review -> Done.